Population served: Patients, caregivers, health professionals

 - Global Outreach Program partners with pharmaceutical companies to distribute donated cancer treatment drugs and medical supplies around the world.

-Population served: Patients with cancer and health professionals worldwide
+Population served: Cancer organizations, public health and oncology professionals worldwide

-UICC is a membership organization that exists to help the global health community accelerate the fight against cancer.
-Member organizations work in cooperation as expert groups and task forces.
+- UICC is a membership organization consisting of 1188 members, 172 countries, and 58 partners.
+Member organizations work in cooperation as expert groups and task forces

 Population served: Individuals who need specialized medical care and air transportation to treatment, primarily within a 600-mile radius of St. Louis, Missouri.